Aligning navigation, reuse, & process across an enterprise platform

 Shared patterns like button group brought consistency & accessibility to web and mobile

-The prototype below shows a hub-to-task flow with the button group pattern, demonstrating order/hierarchy and responsive behavior across desktop and mobile.
+The prototype below shows a hub-to-task flow with the button group pattern, demonstrating hierarchy, accessibility, and responsive behavior across desktop and mobile.

 Partnerships